tchiotludo/akhq/docs/docs/dev.md

 ## Development Server

 A docker-compose is provided to start a development environment.
-Just install docker & docker-compose, clone the repository and issue a simple `docker-compose -f docker-compose-dev.yml up` to start a dev server.
+Just install docker & docker compose plugin, clone the repository and issue a simple `docker compose -f docker-compose-dev.yml up` to start a dev server.
 Dev server is a java server & webpack-dev-server with live reload.

 The configuration for the dev server is in `application.dev.yml`.